5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 4. Extract both zip archives.
 5. Have a look at `CloverV2/EFI/CLOVER/drivers/off/UEFI` and its sub-folders.
 Inside, you will find these Drivers: </br>
 ![Bildschirmfoto 2021-10-05 um 10 32 30](https://user-images.githubusercontent.com/76865553/136025337-d12b41ac-b3f6-4c3f-9a31-e61294daf01a.png)</br>
-6. Move the following files from "divers/Off" to "/drivers/UEFI":</br>
+6. Move the following files from "**divers/Off**" to "**/drivers/UEFI**":</br>
 	- `ApfsDriverLoader.efi`,
 	- `VBoxHfs.efi` (or `HfsPlus.efi`, which is faster) and
 	- `OpenRuntime.efi`</br>
-Now we have the *required* minimum set of Drivers:</br>
+Now we have the *required* minimum set of Drivers (green and red):</br>
 ![Drivers](https://user-images.githubusercontent.com/76865553/136026914-af63dce9-a505-4b61-8ad4-0d14348fac37.png)</br>
-Files tagged gray are in there by default.
-They are completely unnecessary to boot UEFI-based systems.
-Move them to the "Off" folder one by one to disable them and check if the system still boots from the USB flash drive without them. `AudioDXE.efi` is only needed for playing back boot chimes - so if you don't use any, you can delete/disable it. `FSInject` is deprecated since OpenRuntime handles kext injection now and `SMCHelper`is unnecessary as well – it *must* be deleted if `VirtualSMC.kext` is used!
+7. **Delete unnecessary Drivers**: Files tagged in gray are pressent in the **drivers/UEFI** folder by default.
+They are completely unnecessary to boot UEFI-based systems!
+Delete them or move them into the "off" folder to disable them.
+	- `AudioDXE.efi` is only needed for playing back boot chimes and for dumping the Audio Codec when pressing `F4` in the Clover Boot menue.
+It slows down the initial start of Clover, so if you don't use a boot chime and don't want to create your own AppleALC Layout-ID, you should delete/disable it.
+	- `FSInject` is deprecated since OpenRuntime handles kext injection now, so delete it (if present)
+	- `SMCHelper`is unnecessary as well – it *must* be deleted if `VirtualSMC.kext` is used!
+	- `EnglisdDxe.efi`: Provides a better Unicode Collation protocol used by Shell.efi.
+Sometimes this protocol is absent or badly implemented.
+Unless you plan to work in Shell a lot, delete/disabled it.
 7. Next, copy over the following files/folders from your existing EFI folder:</br>
 	- **Kexts** (updated to the latest available version, of course),
 	- **.aml** Files from "ACPI/patched" folder